 “So we’re not that scared?” asked Bastian.
 He put a cigarette to his lips for a long draw, not expecting a reply.

 Percy sized up the situation.
 “It must have just been total bad luck for us.
-There’s no way they could have fucking tracked us down in that storm. …Don’t ya think Hemi?”
+There’s no way they could have fucking tracked us down in that storm . . .
+Don’t ya think, Hemi?”

 “It is incredibly unlikely.
 They may have just been riding out the storm themselves, and suddenly found they were on us.”